Health Sharing Ministries

 We’re apparently not the only ones who like Altrua.
 So do it’s members.

-In fact, Altrua has an outrageous 98% member retention rate.
+In fact, Altrua has a 98% member retention rate.

 Ready to apply?
 Here’s the next step: